 BLM Colorado's Wild Horse and Burro Program

-In 1986, the BLM and Colorado Department of Corrections formed a partnership creating WHIP, which is administered from the Royal Gorge Field Office.
-Select mustangs are trained by inmates who undergo both classroom and on the job training through an accredited college curriculum.
+In 1986, the BLM and the Colorado Department of Corrections in Cañon City formed a partnership creating the Wild Horse Inmate Program (WHIP), which is administered from the Royal Gorge Field Office.
+Select mustangs are trained by inmates who undergo both classroom and on-the-job training through an accredited college curriculum.
 Since the inception of the program, more than 3,000 inmates have participated.
 They have gentled or trained more than 5,000 animals gathered from western rangelands.

-You Can Adopt a BLM Wild Horse in Colorado Year Round
+You Can Adopt a BLM Wild Horse in Colorado Year-Round

 You must be a pre-approved adopter in order to make an appointment.
-Please schedule your appointment no later than the Tuesday before the Friday adoption you would like to attend.
+Please schedule your appointment no later than the Tuesday before the adoption you would like to attend.

-To request an application call the Royal Gorge Field Office at 719-269-8500 or download an application here.
+To request an application, call the Royal Gorge Field Office at 719-269-8500 or download an application here.

 Individuals interested in adopting a wild horse or burro may obtain information from the Bureau of Land Management by:

-- Writing BLM 3028 E. Main, Cañon City, CO 81212
+- Writing BLM at 3028 E. Main St., Cañon City, CO 81212

 - Calling the Royal Gorge Field Office at 719-269-8500

-- Little Bookcliffs Grand Junction Field Office at 970-244-3000
+- Little Bookcliffs, Grand Junction Field Office at 970-244-3000

-- Spring Creek Mancos|Dolores Field Office at 970-882-7296
+- Spring Creek Basin, Tres Rios Field Office at 970-882-7296

-- Sandwash Little Snake Field Office at 970-826-5000
+- Sandwash Basin, Little Snake Field Office at 970-826-5000

-- Piceance/E. Douglas White River Field Office at 970-878-3800
+- Piceance/East Douglas, White River Field Office at 970-878-3800